matter-labs/era-compiler-solidity/docs/src/02-command-line-interface.md

 To compile a basic Solidity contract, make sure that [the *solc* compiler](#--solc) is present in your environment and run the example from [the *--bin* section](#--bin).

 The rest of this section describes the available CLI options and their usage.
+You may also check out `zksolc --help` for a quick reference.